Blockchain 2017: Done talking, start building

 In 2017 the learning process of blockchain will be in the spotlights.
 Some believe that blockchain is a solution to every problem.
 That is not the case.
 If, when and under which conditions blockchain can be a success is something that has to be explored.
 Knowledge sharing is an essential part of the exploration.

 Start-ups have developed the first real estate applications.
 But not only start-ups, also the established companies are engaged in Blockchain.
 Deloitte is building a proof of concept for real estate for lease contracts.
 This is a first step towards a more efficient and transparent management of real estate.

 Although the potential of the blockchain is fully embraced, there are preconditions to make the technology more widely applicable.
 One of these preconditions is good quality of data.

-Standardization as precondition
+Standardisation as precondition

-In the property taxonomy there is a lot of development taking place with regard to standardization.
+In the property taxonomy there is a lot of development taking place with regard to standardisation.
 We expect a standard for the property taxonomy will be developed.
 This standard will be the essential boost for the success of blockchain in real estate.

 Next week we will publish our prediction on Standardisation.